 1. Believing advice from people who aren’t qualified to give it.

 Believing advice from people who aren’t qualified to give it.
 Yesterday I heard from a parent that an English teacher at his daughter’s school recommended “a little-known tip.”
-The teacher advised at the school’s college night that students select “not applying for financial aid” on their college application, and to wait until after they’re admitted to submit the FAFSA.
+At their College Night, the teacher recommended that students select “not applying for financial aid” on their college application, and to wait until after they’re admitted to submit the FAFSA.
 This advice couldn’t be more incorrect, unethical, and potentially catastrophic to the family.
 If you expect to apply for financial aid, check “yes” on the college application and be sure to submit your forms well before the college deadlines.

 2. Deciding not to apply for financial aid because “we’ll never qualify.”